hoisie/LikeBlocker/Readme.md

 This was an experiment to see how AdBlock and other similar extensions work.
+All the magic is inside likeblocker.js.

 To install it, click the wrench icon, and select `tools/extensions`.
 Then click  `Developer mode` and `load unpacked extension`.
 Then just choose the folder.